khachuy2001/khachuy2001/README.md

 ---
 ## MORE DETAILS
-I have graduated from Ly Tu Trong College in Ho Chi Minh City, my major is Website Design and I will become a Fontend Developer in the future.<br/>
+I have graduated from Ly Tu Trong College in Ho Chi Minh City, my major is Website Design and I will become a Full-stack Developer in the future.<br/>
-I possess an insatiable curiosity that drives me to explore every facet of my surroundings.
-This inquisitive nature has led me to dismantle devices like computers, phones, and electronic toys, unraveling their inner workings and gaining valuable insights.
-My fascination with computers has become a passion, and I dedicate my free time to mastering programming.<br/>
-Currently employed as a Web Front-end Developer, I aspire to join your esteemed company to further expand my horizons.
+Currently seeking a position as a Website Developer, I aspire to join your esteemed company to further expand my horizons.
 Eager to embrace novel learning opportunities and engage in insightful discussions, I am keen to align my ambitions with your dynamic team and contribute positively to our shared goals.

 ---